How to Visit San Francisco On a Budget

 Major California cities are not exactly known for being affordable to visit, which is why you might be surprised at how many cheap or free attractions San Francisco has.
 Just because you’re on a budget doesn’t mean you can’t visit museums, enjoy breathtaking views, see local landmarks or get lodging in a great location in San Francisco.
 Here is a sampling of what you can do on a budget in the City by the Bay.

 San Francisco Hotel Deals

-The key to budget travel is finding a cheap hotel or inn to stay.
+The key to budget travel is finding a cheap hotel.
 This is especially the case when you plan to stay several days and will be out exploring most of that time.
-You can find some hotels and inns in San Francisco starting around $89 per night, with Union Square being a good area to check for such deals.
-Save up to 40% on San Francisco hotels with Booking.com.
+You can find some hotels in San Francisco starting around $105 per night, with Union Square being a good area to check for such deals.

 San Francisco Hostels

-When you just need a safe place to rest your head, consider one of the many San Francisco hostels, since prices start at about $30 per person per night.
-Find a great value for popular San Francisco hostels like Music City Hotel and Hostel or Hostelling International San Francisco City Center.
+When you need a safe place to rest your head, consider one of the many San Francisco hostels, since prices start at about $60 per person per night.
+Find great value at popular San Francisco hostels like Music City Hotel and Hostel or Hostelling International San Francisco City Center.